UChicago240h/syllabus/introduction.md

   | numDrinks < 9 = "You should probably stop"
   | otherwise     = "You should probably call an ambulance"
 ```
 Here, we're creating more explicit conditional statements that map to program outputs.
-Rather than the pattern matching
+Rather than the pattern matching, we're able to create conditional statements that allow for true/false evaluation within

 ### List Comprehensions